ayishanazreen/ImageGallery/README.md

   🔒 Image Validation: Only supports image files.

-  🎨 UI: Styled with Custom Css.
+  🎨 UI: Styled with Custom CSS.

  <h2>Technologies Used: </h2>